Australian Open: No-look shot in Serena’s win; COVID fan ban

 Never more so than shortly after Potapova edged ahead again by breaking to begin the second set.

-Up next for Williams is No. 7 seed Aryna Sabalenka, who matched her best Grand Slam showing by reaching the fourth round with a 6-3, 6-1 win over Ann Li.
+Williams now plays seventh-seeded Aryna Sabalenka, who matched her best Grand Slam showing by reaching the fourth round with a 6-3, 6-1 win over Ann Li.

 “It's always, I think, a big challenge to play against these kind of players.
 But I’m going to do everything I can to get this win,” Sabalenka said.
 “We’re all here for the wins.”